umar123123222/GrowthOs---Original/docs/glossary.md

 **Webhook**: HTTP callback mechanism allowing external services to notify Growth OS of events for automation and integration.

-## Z

-**Zapier**: Automation platform that can integrate with Growth OS through webhooks to trigger actions in other applications.

 ## Technical Terms